 2. Eat at a table

-Okay, be honest with yourself, how often does your child actually sit down at a table to eat their meals (no judgement here from me)?
+Okay, be honest with yourself, how often does your child actually sit down at a table to eat their meals (no judgement here from me)!
 Our culture has become so hurried that it’s very commonplace to set out a plate and let our kids eat while they play (aka grazing) or pass through a fast food window and eat in the car.
-However, in these types of scenarios kids are distracted and the message that’s being sent is “eating isn’t that important.”
+However, in these types of scenarios, kids are distracted and the message that’s being sent is, “eating isn’t that important.”
 There are situations where this is inevitable, such as traveling and parties, outside of that I would strongly discourage it, at least on a regular basis.
-If you need to start small (baby step) use a pop up card table or a coffee table at first (also see my post on “Turn off the TV“).
+If you need to start small (baby step) use a pop up card table or a coffee table at first, but work towards Turning off the TV.
 A small kid’s table is fine too, just make sure you are going to sit at it with them.